It is the immediacy of the data which the WET Sensor provides that is valuable to us, not just the excellent accuracy.

 Vital tool for precision horticulture

 The WET Sensor is used throughout horticulture, especially by soft fruit growers and for crops grown in protected environments, where correct growing conditions are critical to both yield and ﬂavour.
-The compact sensor can be inserted directly into the growing medium with minimal disturbance to either roots or shoots, and provides information for process optimisation or checking growing condition uniformity.
+The compact sensor can be inserted directly into the growing medium with minimal disturbance to either roots or shoots, and provides information for process optimisation, checking growing condition uniformity and precision irrigation.